Learning How To Safely Cross a River

 Please note that we are not actively looking for wolves or wolf sign this week.
 If you are interesting in focusing on wildlife tracking, please visit The Wildlife Safari – Tracking and Photography in Wolf Country.

-Ages 18 & Up: Please see the Outdoor Leadership Expedition running simultaneously.
+Ages 18-28: Please see the Outdoor Leadership Expedition running simultaneously.

 Goals and Skills Covered: